Furk4nBulut/ATM/README.md

 # Simple ATM Application

 **Simple ATM Application** is a console-based Java application that simulates basic ATM functionalities.
-This project, which is a conversion from a C codebase to Java, is designed to handle operations such as depositing and withdrawing money, as well as other banking tasks.
-It was developed as part of a university assignment for the Computer Engineering program.
+This project, converted from a C codebase to Java, is designed to handle operations such as depositing and withdrawing money, as well as other banking tasks.
+It is important to note that this application operates solely in a console environment and does not include any graphical user interface (GUI).

-## Note

-This project was developed as part of a university assignment for the Computer Engineering program at [Amasya University].
 ## Features

 - **Deposit Money**: Users can deposit funds into their account.